Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 5. Production Volume

 Ordering multiple CNC prototypes together can help you save money in several ways.
-Firstly, by ordering more of the same part at once, you can spread out setup costs like programming and tooling.
-This means that each piece becomes cheaper, typically by around 10-30%.
+Firstly, you can spread out setup costs like programming and tooling by ordering more of the same parts at once.
+Each piece becomes cheaper, typically by around 10-30%.
+So, it is important to adopt tooling cost reduction strategies to minimize the prototyping budget.

 Additionally, once everything is set up, making more parts becomes faster, which saves on labor costs, usually about 5-15%.
 Furthermore, buying materials in bulk may qualify you for discounts, generally around 5-10% less.

-However, it’s important to remember that ordering too many parts might not save you as much money, so it’s a good idea to consult with engineers to find a thoroughgoing solution for your needs within a specified budget.
+However, it’s important to remember that ordering too many parts might not save you as much money, so it’s a good idea to consult with engineers to find a thoroughgoing solution within a specified budget.

 6. Surface Finish